 The end of your meeting is often the most important part.
 It’s the section that will stand out the most in the eyes of your attendees, and it will set the tone moving forward.

 Try to deliver a particularly impactful call to action or closing message that sums up the tone of your meeting.
-For instance, if you’re chasing a critical target in the final month of the quarter, you’ll want to inspire and motivate your team members.
+For instance, if you’re chasing a critical target in the final month of the quarter, you’ll want to inspire and motivate your sales reps.

 What Should Be Part of a Sales Meeting Agenda